marciofrayze/rackstep/README.md

 Go into the directory you cloned the project and install the dependancies by running: bundle install

 Start the application server using any rack-compatible server.
 For development I recommend using shotgun or rackup.
-For production, RackStep full app example is pre-configured to use unicorn.
+For production, RackStep full app template example is pre-configured to use unicorn.

 ## Running tests